Quadrifolium/TFinMedia/en-GB/20150330 南都娱乐周刊(Southern Metropolis Entertainment).md

 "Manual" is very popular recently, even Yongzheng(雍正)'s cover appeared.
 **K:**
 Yes, I watched it.
-And WANG Yuan had a cosplay of the pose on his weibo.
+And WANG Yuan had a cosplay of the pose in a Weibo post.
 **R:**
 (Saying with body movements.)
 Yes, but the poses of left hand and right hand are too difficult, I just posted with the last pose.
 **Q:**